Robert Smithson: Writings

 Other theoretical writings explore the relationship of a piece of art to its environment, from which he developed his concept of sites and non-sites.
 A site was a work located in a specific outdoor location, while a non-site was a work which could be displayed in any suitable space, such as an art gallery.
 Spiral Jetty is an example of a sited work, while Smithson's non-site pieces frequently consist of photographs of a particular location, often exhibited alongside some material (such as stones or soil) removed from that location.

 As a writer, Smithson was interested in applying the Dialectical method and mathematical impersonality to art that he outlined in essays and reviews for Arts Magazine and Artforum and for a period was better known as a critic than as an artist.
 Some of Smithson's later writings recovered 18th- and 19th-century conceptions of landscape architecture which influenced the pivotal earthwork explorations which characterized his later work.
 He eventually joined the Dwan Gallery, whose owner Virginia Dwan was an enthusiastic supporter of his work.
+In the late 1960s Smithson's work was published in 0 to 9 magazine, an avant-garde publication which experimented with language and meaning-making.